cristinanegrean/wanderlust-open-travel-api/README.md

 $ createdb wanderlust
 $ psql -h localhost -U [OS X user account name] wanderlust // verify that you can connect to postgresql and the database
 ```
-Database schema DDL will be generated using [Flywaydb](https://flywaydb.org) upon service start.
 3) Check your environment variables
 ```
 $ sudo nano ~/.bash_profile